Legionof7/GRPOdx/README.md

 1. Chat directly with the AI doctor as a patient
 2. Describe your symptoms and answer the doctor's questions
 3. Receive a final diagnosis with structured reasoning

+#### Simulated Mode
+In simulated mode, you can:
+1. Observe a conversation between the AI doctor and a GPT-4o-mini patient
+2. Watch as the doctor analyzes a randomly generated disease scenario
+3. See the diagnostic accuracy compared to the ground truth disease

 ### Inference